A sizeable, engaged and impressionable community

 He commented that; “I’m interested in the history of handbags and their investment prospects which gives readers a new perspective”.
-Liang’s encyclopaedic knowledge and this fresh perspective for the social media savy younger generation led to his rise as the key opinion leader in his field.
+Liang’s encyclopedic knowledge and this fresh perspective on the social media savvy younger generation led to his rise as the key opinion leader in his field.
 His academic background and business mind led to him capitalizing on his growing number of followers.
 He also moved with the times and with the demise of China’s ‘Ren Ren’ set up shop (quite literally) on WeChat and Weibo.

 The scale of potential online reach: mobile

-Ranked number 3 on Exane BNP Paribas’ 2017 list of China’s most influential fashion bloggers, Liang’s influence and scope for engagement is certainly impressive.
+Ranked number 3 on Exane BNP Paribas’ 2017 list of China’s most influential fashion bloggers, Liang’s influence and scope for engagement are certainly impressive.
 He regularly achieves hundreds of thousands of reads on his WeChat articles.
-We are living in an era of unprecedented connectivity in China, this can largely be attributed to the rise of mobile with over 550 million smartphones now owned in Mainland.
+We are living in an era of unprecedented connectivity in China, this can largely be attributed to the rise of mobile with over 550 million smartphones now owned on the Mainland.

 The start of a huge trend

 Young entrepreneurs such as Liang have found themselves on the cusp of a huge social media e-retailing market trend.
-With Fendi, Louis Vitton, Gucci and Stella McCartney all part of Liang’s client list it is safe to say that viral social media flash sales is one of the next big trends developing in the aptly named ‘mysterious orient’.
+With Fendi, Louis Vitton, Gucci, and Stella McCartney all part of Liang’s client list it is safe to say that viral social media flash sales are one of the next big trends developing in the aptly named ‘mysterious orient’.

-It presents a huge opportunity for brands who can now benefit from a more developed cross border, e-commerce road map for growth in China than ever before in the country’s history.
+It presents a huge opportunity for brands who can now benefit from a more developed cross-border, an e-commerce road map for growth in China than ever before in the country’s history.